lukaskonietzka/SlicerToothAnalyser/README.md

 [Start a Tutorial](Documentation/Tutorial.md)

 ## 5. Explanations
-This chapter provides a detailed introduction to the functionality of the various features of the ToothAnalyzer.
-The focus is on the procedure itself rather than the technical implementation.
-For more details, please refer to the documentation.
+This chapter explains the function and algorithmic formulation of the anatomical segmentation pipeline.
+It focuses on how the segmentation steps are defined conceptually, not on their implementation details.
+Optional steps beyond the core segmentation are clearly separated in the documentation.

 [Check out the Explanation](Documentation/Explanation.md)